christiaanb/christiaanb.github.io/_posts/2015-03-16-relocatable-sandboxes.md

   * `cabal sandbox init`

-  * `cabal install --dependencies-only --enable-relocable`
+  * `cabal install --dependencies-only --enable-relocatable`

 The created `.cabal-sandbox` directory is relocatable anywhere on the machine, and across machines if ghc is installed in the same directory.
 Even dynamically linked libraries will work on Linux and OS X because the libraries will use relative RPATHs.